-Finalists for the National Book Awards (NBA) in the Fiction, Young People’s Literature, and Translated Literature categories have been announced, including titles of genre interest.
+Finalists for the National Book Awards (NBA) in the Fiction, Translated Literature, and Young People’s Literature categories have been announced, including titles and authors of genre interest.

 Finalists for non-fiction and poetry were also announced.

-Winners will be announced during a virtual ceremony on November 18, 2020.
-Each finalist will receive a prize of $1,000, a medal, and a citation, and each of the category winners will receive $10,000 and a bronze sculpture.
+Winners will be announced during a virtual ceremony on November 17, 2021.
+Each category winners will receive $10,000 and a bronze sculpture.

 For more information, including the complete lists of finalists, see the National Book Foundation site.